cockroachdb/docs/v22.1/changefeed-messages.md

 ## Responses

-The messages (i.e., keys and values) emitted to a sink are specific to the [`envelope`](create-changefeed.html#options).
-That is, how you configure your messages when creating a changefeed.
-The default format is `wrapped`, and the output messages are composed of the following:
+By default, changefeed messages emitted to a [sink](changefeed-sinks.html) contain keys and values of the watched table entries that have changed, with messages composed of the following fields:

 - **Key**: An array always composed of the row's `PRIMARY KEY` field(s) (e.g., `[1]` for `JSON` or `{"id":{"long":1}}` for Avro).
 - **Value**:
     - One of three possible top-level fields:
-        - `after`, which contains the state of the row after the update (or `null`' for `DELETE`s).
+        - `after`, which contains the state of the row after the update (or `null` for `DELETE`s).
         - `updated`, which contains the updated timestamp.
         - `resolved`, which is emitted for records representing resolved timestamps.
-These records do not include an "after" value since they only function as checkpoints.
+These records do not include an `after` value since they only function as checkpoints.
     - For [`INSERT`](insert.html) and [`UPDATE`](update.html), the current state of the row inserted or updated.
     - For [`DELETE`](delete.html), `null`.